Trump declares push for census citizenship question not over, calls reports ‘FAKE’

 “The Census Bureau has started the process of printing the decennial questionnaires without the question,” Ross said in a statement.
 “My focus, and that of the Bureau and the entire Department is to conduct a complete and accurate census.”

-Ross’ statement seemed to indicate they were dropping the issue, at least for the time being, but Trump now claims that is not the case.
+Ross’ statement seemed to indicate they were dropping the issue.

+While Trump's latest statement would appear to tell a different story, a source familiar with Trump's thinking on the issue maintained he is being consistent.
+According to the source, the president is indicating that he intends to move forward on the matter in court as a matter of principle, even if the 2020 census ultimately will not include the citizenship question.

 Ross’ decision came in response to last week’s Supreme Court’s decision that blocked the citizenship question, at least for now.
 The opinion cited Ross’ purported reason for the question – that the Justice Department requested it to better enforce the Voting Rights Act – and said that it was really more of a “distraction” than an actual reason.